alvarogarcia7/blog_source/content/blog/draft_tdd-with-a-pure-function.markdown

   - This is a pure function that is also an algorithm
   - The implementation can be found here TODO add link

+What has happened in this case:

+  - In this specific case, I've developed on paper an idea, on the REPL a correct solution (based on the paper one) and then tried test driving a solution.
+Tried baby steps, but the triangulation was only driving me to write scaffolds and particular cases.
+Could not find patterns to generalize the solution.

 But these characteristics also difficult test driving it, as opposed to writing tests first:

   - Is there much API discovery when you have fixed the inputs and outputs from the beginning?